-Barbara Insley – Executive Director
+Barbara Insley – Chair and Executive Director

 Barbara and her two daughters created their family through international adoption.
 Both girls were born in Ethiopia.
 Her eldest was recently diagnosed with AGU and Barbara is dedicated to changing this disease’s outcome for her daughter.
 Barbara has extensive volunteer experience.
 She is a past Board member of Public Dreams Society, past Board member of the Eden Project as well as a past Member and Chair of the CFA Institute Disciplinary Review Committee.
 She is a Board Member of the BC Chapter of the Private Capital Markets Association of Canada and of the Rare Trait Hope Fund, a U.S. 501(c)(3) non-profit organization with the same mission as Rare Trait Hope Society.